Cecilapp/staticast/content/index.md

 ---
 title: Home
 pagination:
-  enabled: false
+  enabled: "false"
 ---

-_Staticast_ is a podcast website [template](https://github.com/Cecilapp/staticast/generate), powered by [Cecil](https://cecil.app) and can be deployed in 1 minute with [Netlify](https://app.netlify.com/start/deploy?repository=https://github.com/Cecilapp/staticast&stack=cms).
+This is a demo of [_Staticast_](https://staticast.cecil.app), the easiest way to publish your 🎙️ podcast.